eclipse-archived/codewind-docs/docs/_documentations/metrics-dashboard.md

 ## Enabling Application Metrics

-If you import a project that does not include Application Metrics monitoring data associated with it, you can add Application Metrics by including the appropriate resource or performance monitoring application.
+If you import a project that does not include Application Metrics monitoring data that is associated with it, you can add Application Metrics by including the appropriate resource or performance monitoring application.
 For more information, see [RuntimeTools](https://github.com/RuntimeTools/).

 ## Understanding performance metrics in the **Dashboard** tab